Get started

 Chargebacks are inevitable, but there are ways for companies to reduce them.
 Here’s a couple of tips:

-Ensure your website is fully compliant with all security requirements, providing a safe and secure environment for all transactions.
+1. Ensure your website is fully compliant with all security requirements, providing a safe and secure environment for all transactions to prevent disputes.

-Provide comprehensive customer support to your customers so that they can contact you 24/7.
-Answer quickly when your consumers have requests about transactions and any related issues.
+3. Provide comprehensive customer support to your customers so that they can contact you 24/7.
+Respond promptly when your customers have questions or concerns about transactions and any related issues.

 As for customers, they can avoid chargeback claims caused by fraud if they follow security measures, especially those related to card-not-present fraud.